This post may contain affiliate links. Please read our disclosure policy.

 What to serve with this side dish?

 I serve a heaping helping with easy foolproof chicken, herb roasted turkey, smoked ham, or spicy peach pork chops.
 In the photos I served it with a simple side salad, wild rice and whole roasted chicken!
-Serve it all with an easy quinoa pilaf and Brussels sprouts and leeks for the perfect meal!
+Serve it all with an easy quinoa pilaf, any of these morel mushroom recipes and Brussels sprouts and leeks for the perfect meal!

 Substitutions